 Before travelling overseas, it is important to consider your physical and mental health.
-If you have a current medical condition it is recommended that you consult with your doctor about the implications of travel such as the availability of subscription medicines overseas, interactive effects of additional medications such as anti-malarial medication on your health and wellbeing.
+If you have a current medical condition it is recommended that you consult with your doctor about the implications of travel such as the availability of subscription medicines overseas, the interactive effects of additional medications, such as anti-malarial medication, on your health and wellbeing.
 If you have a mental health condition, you, your family and any travelling companions should also assess the possible consequences of the challenges and stressors that can arise whilst travelling overseas.

 The experience of different environments, unfamiliar customs, language barriers, social isolation, and general uncertainty are examples of risk factors that may increase stress and anxiety.
 Increased stress may exacerbate existing mental health conditions and possibly trigger unfamiliar mental health issues.
-Mental health facilities and treatment approaches may be very different to those in Australia.
+Mental health facilities and treatment approaches in other countries may be very different to those in Australia.
 Australians with mental health concerns should carefully consider the possible consequences of travelling on their wellbeing.

 Reciprocal health agreements

 Australia has healthcare agreements with Belgium, Finland, Ireland, Italy, Malta, the Netherlands, New Zealand, Norway, Sweden and the United Kingdom.

 These agreements allow Australians to access urgent or emergency treatment overseas.
 However, medical services are only provided when it would be unreasonable to delay treatment until the person returns to Australia.

 It's important to remember: